UniversalDependencies/UD_Chinese-CFL/README.txt

 REFERENCES

 Marwa Ragheb and Markus Dickinson.
 2014.
 Developing a Corpus of Syntactically-annotated Learner Language for English.
-Proc.
-13 th International Workshop on Treebanks and Linguistic Theories (TLT).
+Proceedings of the 13th International Workshop on Treebanks and Linguistic Theories (TLT).